 *this post contains affiliate links for more information check out our disclosure page*

-It’s hard to believe this bedroom used to be a closet (read all about it HERE)
+It’s hard to believe this bedroom used to be a master closet!

 Can you believe that is the same room?!!!
 Crazy!